benwiley4000/blog.benwiley.org/content/blog/audio-plugins.md

 ### Possible alternative: Web Workers

 One avenue I considered to minimize the issues above was to run plugins inside of [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
-Web Workers on their own don't have all the same security features as iframes - they have network access and can access IndexedDb.
+Web Workers on their own don't have all the same security features as iframes, and by default, they have network access and can access IndexedDb - things we *don't* want.

-However, inline Web Workers run inside of iframes do inherit the iframe's security features.
+However, by running inline Web Workers inside of an iframe, we can inherit the iframe's security features.

 Web Workers can bring the following benefits: